b45ch1/indegrator/README.rst

     * In addition, "Neither the name of the contributors' organizations" was changed to "Neither the names of the contributors' organizations"

-Copyright (c) 2014 Seastian F. Walter
+Copyright (c) 2014 Sebastian F. Walter
 All rights reserved.

 Redistribution and use in source and binary forms, with or without modification,